Pejepscot: Colonization

-in the year 1620, a charter was granted by King James II of England to forty noblemen, knights, and gentlemen, calling themselves the Plymouth Company.
+In the year 1620, a charter was granted by King James II of England to forty noblemen, knights, and gentlemen, calling themselves the Plymouth Company.
 Their territory extended from the fourteenth to the forty-eighth parallel of latitude, and from sea to sea.

-Arriving in 1628, the first permanent European settler in Pejepscot was Thomas Purchase from Dorchester, Dorset England.
+Arriving in 1628, the first permanent European settler in Pejepscot was Thomas Purchase from Dorchester, Dorset, England.
 On June 16, 1632, the Plymouth Company granted a patent to Purchase and his brother in-law George Way for the lands at Pejepscot, in the current towns of Brunswick, Topsham and Harpswell Maine.
 Purchase settled at Pejepscot Falls adjacent to the Site of Fort Andross.

 In the proceedings of the Plymouth Council in England, the following minutes were entered:

 (Early Modern English) 16 June 1632.
 8 Cat.
 I. The said Councill graunt certaine, called the River Bishopscott, unto George Way and Thomas Purchase....
 A Graunt part to George Way and Thomas Purchase of certaine Lands in New England, called the River Bishopscotte (Pejepscot), and all that Bounds and Limitts of the Maine Land, adjoining to the said River to extend two myles: from the said River Northwards four myles, and the Pejepscot proprietors reserved seven hundred acres of land for the heirs of Thomas Purchase, i.e., "Elizabeth and her five children by Mr. Purchase, and her son, Samuel Pike." from the house 1 there to the Ocean sea with all other Profitts and Commodities whatsoever, paying to the King one fifth part of gold and silver oare, and another fifth part to the President and Councill, also paying twelve pense to the said President and Councill for every hundred Acres of Ground in use, to the rent- gatherer for the time being, as by the same Graunt may appeare.

 — Sainsbury (1632).
 Colonial Papers.
 Vol. 1 (52).
 England: Plymouth Council. p.
 7.

-On August 22, 1639, purchase made a legal agreement with John Winthrop, Governor of Massachusetts, placing his land under the jurisdiction of that colony.
-This was a right to the jurisdiction only and not the soil.
+On August 22, 1639, the purchase made a legal agreement with John Winthrop, Governor of Massachusetts, placing his land under the jurisdiction of that colony.
+This was a right to jurisdiction only, not to the soil.

-On July 7, 1684, and after Purchase fled to Boston during King Philip's War, the land was next settled and purchased through Native Americans by Richard Wharton, a Boston merchant, except for a few islands.
-In 1714. in the Massachusetts General Court, the land was sold to a group of Boston merchants. organized as the Pejepscot Proprietors.
+On July 7, 1684, after Purchase fled to Boston during King Philip's War, the land was next settled and purchased through Native Americans by Richard Wharton, a Boston merchant, except for a few islands, in 1714.
+In the Massachusetts General Court, the land was sold to a group of Boston merchants. organized as the Pejepscot Proprietors.
 They sold land in small lots as a commercial enterprise to establish a settlement.

 By 1715, in the Brunswick portion of Pejepscot, there were only thirty to forty residents.
 The region of Pejepscot kept that name and location until the Massachusetts General Court constituted the three towns.